-Dexerto spoke with a number of tech and legal experts about the viral smartschoolboy9 case, who warned of “severe” consequences while giving advice about the appropriate actions to take.
+The viral smartschoolboy9 case took the internet by storm, but tech and legal experts have warned about the “severe” consequences of cybersleuthing while giving advice about the appropriate actions to take.

-Although the case was first brought to the attention of Reddit in April, it’s reached audiences across the globe thanks to YouTuber Nick Crowley’s mini-documentary ‘An Internet Rabbit Hole’ dropped last week, amassing 4.3 million views at the time of writing.
+Although the case was first brought to the attention of Reddit in April, it’s reached audiences across the globe thanks to YouTuber Nick Crowley’s mini-documentary ‘An Internet Rabbit Hole’ dropped at the end of August, amassing more than 10 million views at the time of writing.

-Between this and the smartschoolboy9 subreddit, there have been hundreds of rumors, allegations, and anecdotes circulating, with cybersleuthing reaching fever pitch this week and even resulting in disturbing fan art
+Between this and the smartschoolboy9 subreddit, there have been hundreds of rumors, allegations, and anecdotes circulating.
+Although the main Reddit page has since been banned, it’s put the issue of cybersleuthing under the microscope.

 Max Williams, founder and CEO of chatbot marketing tool, Herobot.app, told Dexerto that cybersleuthing has the potential to uncover critical information, but cases like smartschoolboy9 also highlight significant risks.